Family and Medical Leave (FMLA)

 Leave for a serious health condition (for a seriously ill child, spouse or parent or the employee’s own condition) may be taken intermittently or on a reduced schedule but only if certified by a health care provider as needed for medical reasons.

 Employees are obligated to remain in contact with their supervisors regarding their status during the FMLA leave as frequently as the supervisor deems appropriate and necessary under the circumstances.
 Employees must keep their supervisors informed about the day they intend to return to work.
-For employees who are approved for intermittent FMLA leave, contact with the supervisor and CareWorks USA must be made every day that the employee intends to use intermittent leave.
-For employees on an approved FMLA leave that extends more than 30 days, such contact must be made with the supervisor and CareWorks USA at a minimum of every 30 days.
-Failure to keep the department updated may result in corrective action.
+For employees who are approved for intermittent FMLA leave, contact with the supervisor and The Hartford must be made every day that the employee intends to use intermittent leave.
+For employees on an approved FMLA leave that extends more than 30 days, such contact must be made with the supervisor and The Hartford at a minimum of every 30 days.

 Pay During FMLA Leave

-The Family and Medical Leave Act provides for unpaid leave time.
-The University requires employees to use available paid sick time, personal days and vacation days first for their own serious health condition, to the extent available, before the leave becomes unpaid.
+The Family and Medical Leave Act provides job-protected unpaid leave time.
+The University requires employees to use available paid leave for their own serious health condition, to the extent available, before the leave becomes unpaid.
+FML leaves will be coordinated with the Short Term Income Replacement Program (STIR) as applicable.
+You may also be eligible for Parental Leave pay.
 The following table indicates the use of paid time during leaves.
 Paid time is based on scheduled work hours.

 |Circumstances in Which Paid Time Must be Used during FMLA|